Esther (Handel): Oratorio (1732)

 Strada, Bertolli and Turner Robinson [stars of the Italian opera] in their own habits [clothes] ...
 Strada gave us a "Hallelujah" of an half hour long; Senesino and Bertolli made rare work of the English tongue, you would have sworn it had been Welsh.
-I would have wished it had been Italian, that they might have sang with more ease to themselves, since ... it might as well have been Hebrew.
+I would have wished it had been Italian, that they might have sung with more ease to themselves, since ... it might as well have been Hebrew.

 James Murray recounts as an anecdote of the 1732 premiere performance that the foreign singers garbled the text, Senesino making the line "I come my queen to chaste delights" to be heard as "I comb my queen to chase the lice" according to a contemporary account.